-Here's a look back at DC's public charter school sector for school year 2018 - 19 of public school students attend a public charter school.
+Here's a look back at DC's public charter school sector for school year 2018 - 2019 of public school students attend a public charter school.
 Down from 47.6% the previous year.
-20,717 students attend a topperforming, or Tier 1, public charter school.
-This number increased for the fourth year.
-11,861 students are on waitlists for a spot in a public charter school for school year 2019 - 20.
-This number has increased every year since 2014.

 of PK - 12 students expressed satisfaction with their schools by choosing to return for the next school year.